tezedge/operation_fuzzer/README.md

 # Operations fuzzer

-This fuzzer is implemented as a Python script that makes use of the [Tezos' Python Execution and Testing Environment](https://tezos.gitlab.io/developer/python_testing_framework.html) and allows to craft and inject random (protocol-12, *Ithaca*) operations.
+This fuzzer is implemented as a Python script that makes use of the [Tezos' Python Execution and Testing Environment](https://tezos.gitlab.io/developer/python_testing_framework.html) and allows to craft and inject random (protocol-13, *Jakarta*) operations.

 The fuzzer runs four nodes and four bakers in [sandboxed mode](https://tezos.gitlab.io/developer/python_testing_framework.html#a-simple-sandbox-scenario), this is the minum required to bake new blocks and do progress.
-Bootstrap accounts `bootstrap2-5` are used by bakers, and `bootstrap1` is used as source for the randomly generated operations, before injecting any operations protocol *Ithaca* is activated.
+Bootstrap accounts `bootstrap2-5` are used by bakers, and `bootstrap1` is used as source for the randomly generated operations, before injecting any operations protocol *Jakarta* is activated.

 On every iteration the fuzzer will:
 - Request via RPC the current block's *level*.